 How to Apply:

 Application Process: Students will apply through the Office of Undergraduate Research and Inquiry (OURI).
 The application includes a resume, a one-page project proposal, a one-page personal statement of interest, and a letter of support from the faculty member overseeing the project.
 The faculty letter must describe the research project, its viability, and express agreement to oversee the student in his or her work on the project during the academic year.
-The application is due by midnight Friday, April 1st.
-The faculty letter of support is due by April 4th.
+The application is due by 11:59pm Monday, March, 20th 2023.
+The faculty letter of support is due by Thursday, March 23rd 2023.
 Students will input their faculty advisor’s name and contact information in the application system, which will send an automated email that includes a link to upload the letter.